 I burst out laughing.
 Terrible service on my behalf.
 It was just so funny because I’d seen him millions of times nailing Marina, Anna and Kasia in the library toilets but as with every customer he’d completely forgotten that I have cameras everywhere.

 Captain was just worried about the competition.
 He was so insecure that he thought I might try and sleep with my own guests!
 Ridiculous.
 It’s precisely that fear of competition from me that Clive was worried about.
 That’s why he wanted the attack.
 He knows how fast I am.
 He knew there was less chance he’d be in the first team if I was running.
 Smart.
 I’m pretty good at knowing how to respond to the guests but without Throwbacks I’d be short on explanations.
 Every little helps.
 I have to know the guests inside-out, back-to-front, upside-down and all the rest of it.

-Eddie Revel is a pseudonymous writer.
-His work has appeared in The Blood Pudding and Big Whoopie Deal.
+Eddie Revel’s work has appeared in The Blood Pudding and Big Whoopie Deal.